stuartpb/how-i-roll/manual-of-style.md

 In lieu of a proper [dash][], I use hyphens surrounded by spaces - like this - to offset parenthetical statements, or to separate dashed clauses - like this.

-## Referring to decades

-Don't use apostrophes to refer to a span of years (eg. "1980s" instead of "1980's").
-An apostrophe should only be used for the posessive of a singular year (eg. "2000's Bush v.
-Gore").

 ## Extended characters

 Use ASCII-range characters such as `"`, `'`, and `...` instead of smarter Unicode variants (like the ELLIPSIS character or left/right-facing quotes), except in non-plaintext environments where doing so requires additional work, or in character-count-constrained environments like Twitter when needing to fit "..." into one character.